Raj-Datta-Manohar/Keyboard-Tracker/README.md

 `Make sure to visit this repo frequently for updates and fixes`

 ### For Developers
 If you are not familiar with Win32 API, [this](https://docs.microsoft.com/en-us/windows/win32/learnwin32/learn-to-program-for-windows) is a good place to start.
+Open this project in Visual Studio C++, as a Windows Project